 The Asia Foundation will apply a “Critical Friend Mentorship” approach.
 Under this approach, our relationship with partners will go beyond a transactional and hierarchical relationship between grantor and grantee.
 The Asia Foundation essentially takes on the role of a friend or mentor who can be tapped for resource support and guidance.
 The Asia Foundation is intensive engagement with partners is crucial to making core funding work, and our program officers for this program are tasked to be out in the field as much as possible supporting partners to understand the program and develop suitable activities.

-Four Policy Research Institutes have been identified through Expression of Interest (EOI) for core partners process.
+The five Policy Research Institutes have been identified through Expression of Interest (EOI) for core partners process.
 They include:

 The COVID-19 crisis has made the task of developing highly effective public policies and government programs even more important than ever.
 Timely data, evidence and analysis are critical in this situation.
 They can potentially enable policy makers and development partners to make better decisions and achieve better outcomes — on health security, social stability and inclusion, and economic resilience.
 The Royal Government of Cambodia has demonstrated an openness to evidence-informed approaches during the pandemic, a trend that the Ponlok Chomnes: Data and Dialogue for Development in Cambodia program aims to support.